-We recommend clients use Elementor to build their sites.
-It offers extremely flexibility and extensibility, clean code, and is pretty easy to use for non-technical folks who want a simple way to make web design changes.
+We build sites for clients to be flexible and extensible.
+We code them in such a way so that they’re pretty easy to use even for non-technical folks who want a simple way to make web design changes.

 This is ridiculous and unethical in our opinion.
 If we had our druthers we would put every SEO company that engages in practices like this out of business.